larr97/portfolio-project/documents/RAD.md

 - **System Boundaries**: The limits of the portfolio’s functionality and features.

 #### T
-- **Tailwind CSS**: A utility-first CSS framework used for building responsive and customizable designs.
 - **Technology Stack**: The set of programming languages, frameworks, and tools used to develop the portfolio.
 - **Theme**: Represents the visual style preference selected by the user, such as light or dark mode.
 - **Themes Control**: A system component that manages light and dark mode switching.